PolomskiBartlomiej/hibernate-immutable/README.md

 * speeding-up the Persistence Context flushing phase since immutable entities can skip the dirty checking process.

+When loading the entity and trying to change its state, Hibernate will skip any modification, therefore no `SQL UPDATE` statement is executed.

 # project description
 In `ImmutableTest` class we provide basic tests:
 * `modifyImmutableEntity_thenSave`